 We often see a subchondral insufficiency fracture in people in their 50s and 60s.
 This disease is more common in females and those with low bone mineral density, knee osteoarthritis, or meniscal tears.
 Less common risk factors include regular cortisone use.

-Generally, most people present with acute pain in one knee.
-Symptoms are often more severe than usual knee arthritis pain.
+Most people present with acute pain in one knee, which is often more severe than usual knee arthritis pain.
 The pain usually affects the inside of the knee and may be associated with limping.
-As the disease progresses, people find it more and more difficult to walk even shorter distances.
-Rest usually makes the pain better, but the pain returns once walking is resumed.
+As the disease progresses, people find it increasingly difficult to walk even shorter distances.
+Rest usually relieves the pain, but it returns once walking resumes.
 Also, night pain is common.

-When your doctor examines your knee, often there is tenderness at the inside of the knee or medial femoral condyle.
-In worse cases, we see swelling and joint movement restriction.
+When your doctor examines your knee, there is often tenderness on the inside of the knee or at the medial femoral condyle.
+In the worst cases, we see swelling and joint movement restriction.

 Insufficiency fracture knee MRI